ansible/ansible/docs/docsite/rst/community.rst

 offline.

-We expect all participants, organizers, speakers, and attendees to follow these policies at our all of our event venues and event-related social events.
+We expect all participants, organizers, speakers, and attendees to follow these policies at all of our event venues and event-related social events.

 The Ansible Community Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
 Our Code of Conduct was adapted from Codes of Conduct